 - Medication errors of all kinds are estimated to cost the NHS £98.5 million every year.

-- Medication errors can lead to adverse drug reactions which consume over 181,000 “bed days” in the NHS each year.
+- Medication errors can lead to adverse drug reactions, which consume over 181,000 “bed days” in the NHS each year.

 There are different types of damages that could be claimed in the case of pharmacy error compensation.
 And these could help to shape your pharmacy compensation claims.

 The first type of compensation would be classed as general damages.
-This is the amount of money that you could receive for the suffering, both physical and mental, that you have been through.
-The above table gave your approximate payout amounts for different types of injury that could occur because of prescription mistakes; this is known as general damages and does not take into consideration monetary losses.
+This is the amount of money you could receive for the suffering, both physical and mental, that you have been through.
+The above table gave your approximate payout amounts for different types of injury that could occur because of prescription mistakes; this is known as general damages and does not consider monetary losses.
 It is important to realise, however, that each claim would be assessed on its own merits, so the exact figure would not be known until the pharmacy medication error claim was fully settled.

 The next type of compensation would be classed as special damages.
-This covers monetary costs you might have had to face because of the prescription negligence.
-This could be the costs of prescriptions themselves, loss of income if you’ve needed recovery time off work, and travel costs relating to your claim.
+This covers monetary costs you might have had to face because of prescription negligence.
+This could be the costs of prescriptions themselves, loss of earnings if you’ve needed recovery time off work, and travel costs relating to your claim.
 If you have a cost and are not sure whether it could be covered under dispensing error compensation, feel free to get in touch and check with us before filing any pharmacy negligence claims.